Linkurious/documentation-resources/Customer Support Procedures/LKE-v4.1-migration.md

 Migration of assets created between different instances (using the Configuration Migration Plugin) has also been facilitated.

 ***Impacts:***
+* The `Can create and apply node grouping rules` right is applied to every previously created custom groups.
 The `Manage, edit read/write queries & run` option for the `Queries`, `custom actions`, `alerts` and `node group rule` access-rights is enabled for the following builtin groups: `Admin` and `Source Manager`.